tendermint/tendermint/docs/specification/new-spec/reactors/pex/pex.md

 the selection process happens every `ensurePeersPeriod`, we might not end up dialing a peer for much longer than the backoff duration.

-TODO
-PEX: if we fail to conenct to the peer after 16 tries (with exponential backoff), we remove from address book completely.
+If we fail to conenct to the peer after 16 tries (with exponential backoff), we remove from address book completely.

 ## Select Peers to Exchange